Seija-Riitta Laakso: Philately

 Laakso was the Secretary General of the Philatelic Federation of Finland from 2005 to 2013.
-She is currently the Editor of The Posthorn, the journal of the Scandinavian Collectors Club (US); The Congress Book, the yearbook of the American Philatelic Congress (US); and Postryttaren, the yearbook of the Friends of the Swedish Post Museum, Svenska Postmusei Vänner.
-From July 2017 to December 2019, she was also the Editor of The London Philatelist, the journal of The Royal Philatelic Society London.
-As an exhibitor, she has received 36 gold or large gold medals in philatelic exhibitions by the end of 2020.
+She was the Editor of The London Philatelist, the journal of The Royal Philatelic Society London in 2017-2019, The Posthorn, the journal of the Scandinavian Collectors Club (US) in 2017-2022; and The Congress Book, the yearbook of the American Philatelic Congress (US) in 2020-2023.
+She is the Editor of Postryttaren, the yearbook of the Friends of the Swedish Post Museum, Svenska Postmusei Vänner since 2020, and Suomen Postimerkkilehti, the magazine of Suomen Filatelistiseura, starting in 2024.
+As an exhibitor, she has received 40 gold or large gold medals in national and international philatelic exhibitions by the end of 2023.

 In 2021, she was invited to sign the Roll of Distinguished Philatelists.